Cornerstone is one of America's Best Colleges according to the Wall Street Journal

 Secondary Education Majors

 Get ready to specialize in your area of teaching interest.
-Students pursuing licensure in secondary education will complete a general education core curriculum and choose a major in Biology, English, Science, Math, Social Studies, or Spanish to fulfill State of Michigan secondary teacher education requirements.
+Students pursuing licensure in secondary education will complete a general education core curriculum and choose a major in English, Math, Social Studies, or Spanish to fulfill State of Michigan secondary teacher education requirements.
 Spanish and TESOL minors are also available.

 English